Crowds, shopping carts and full parking decks at Porto Pi shopping center during Black Friday in Palma

 First: the workload for employees.
 Many sales staff have to work overtime or give up their Sunday — wearing a smile that is not always genuine.
 Second: mountains of returns and logistics pressure.
 A shopping Saturday turns into a parcel pull that strains delivery services and waste management.
 Third: pricing.
 Not every "50%" promotion is a genuine bargain; often the discount is used to hide previously inflated prices.

-There is also an underestimated social component: small neighborhood shops without big advertising campaigns lose visibility compared to retail chains.
+There is also an underestimated social component: small neighborhood shops without big advertising campaigns lose visibility compared to retail chains, a trend discussed in Sunday Shopping in Mallorca: More Time or Just More Pressure?.
 The consequence: an emptying of neighborhoods outside the large shopping centers.

 Concrete opportunities and pragmatic solutions